Information for impound lot operators

 Motor Vehicle Act disposal processes

-Early Disposal
+Early disposal

-In an early disposal, the registered owner transfers ownership of the vehicle to the impound lot operator and the impound lot operator discharges the lien.
+In an early disposal, the vehicle owner transfers ownership of the vehicle to the impound lot operator and the impound lot operator discharges the lien.
 This allows the impound lot operator to remove an unclaimed vehicle from the lot prior to the expiry date of the impoundment period.

 Impound Lot Operator

-• Presents the Early Disposal Agreement form (MV2729) and the completed Statutory Declaration Early Vehicle Disposal (MV2728) to a Driver Services Centre, Government Agent or Appointed Agent.
-The original Statutory Declaration Vehicle Disposal (MV2728) will be returned to the impound lot operator.
+• Presents the Early disposal agreement form and the completed Statutory declaration early vehicle disposal to a Driver Services Centre, Government Agent or Appointed Agent.
+The original Statutory Declaration Vehicle Disposal will be returned to the impound lot operator

 ICBC Driver Licensing Office, Service BC Centre, or Driver Licensing Agent

-• Provides required forms.
+• Provides required forms

-• Faxes the Early Disposal Agreement form (MV2729) and the completed Statutory Declaration Early Vehicle Disposal (MV2728) to RoadSafetyBC by fax to (250) 356-5919.
+• Faxes the early disposal agreement form and the completed statutory declaration early vehicle disposal to RoadSafetyBC by fax 250-356-5919

 RoadSafetyBC